BlockScope/blockscope/www-hakyll/posts/2021-08-15-unison-geodetics.rst

 ----------------

-Pilots flying cross country competitions in hang gliders or paragliders all carry instruments that log position.
-These variometers or varios beep varying tones to let the pilot know whether they're going up or down, whether they're climbing or sinking.
+Pilots flying cross country competitions in hang gliders or paragliders all carry flight computers with sensors for position and air pressure.
+The beeps of varios (variometers_) vary in tone, rapidity and volume as we climb or sink.
 Sound really is the best way of taking in this information as the pilot is often too busy in active air to be glancing at or tapping the vario's screen.
 It is great to be climbing but worrying to be sinking and the tones emitted by the vario match those moods.

-The scorer's job is to collect and push all the tracks logged by the varios through a scoring program.
+The scorer's job is to collect and push all the tracks of position logged by the varios through a scoring program.

 Except for respecting airspace, height is pretty much ignored when scoring.
 It is used for stopped tasks to fairly reward some pilots for being higher than